-We were asked by the University of Leicester to develop a detailed Business Plan for a new Incubation Centre at the Leicester General Hospital site in the city.
-Taking the initial proposals from the clients we undertook a number of site visits, interviewed key stakeholders, undertook baseline demographic analysis and created a Business Plan based upon the University’s academic expertise in Diabetes Management and that supported the economic development of a local community.
+Greenborough were asked by the University of Leicester to develop a detailed business plan for a new Incubation Centre at the Leicester General Hospital site in the city.
+Taking the initial proposals from the clients, we undertook a number of site visits, interviewed key stakeholders, undertook baseline demographic analysis and created a business plan based upon the University’s academic expertise in diabetes management and that supported the economic development of a local community.

 “Greenborough’s team have prepared a number of Business Plans for the University of Leicester over the past few years.
 We use Greenborough because of their special ability to be able to understand the vision of a new project and articulate it through the necessary elements of the business planning process.
 Their plans are always thorough, well structured and – importantly – based on evidence.
 Their plans have helped the University raise significant amounts of public funding support”

-Fans of Mr Maguire, or not, the hard cold fact of business proposals is, you’re gonna need a lot of money at some stage in your venture.
-And if it’s not readily available for your outgoings?
-Well then, you need a corker of a Funding Application to secure you some income.
+The hard cold fact of business proposals is you’re going to need a lot of money at some stage in your venture -and if it’s not readily available for your outgoings?
+Well then, this is where a well-structured and thought-through funding application comes into it!

-We understand the language of public funding, (seriously, some of these forms need considerable translation into ‘normal speak’!) and the necessity to provide robust and transparent evidence to support these applications.
-Remember we talked about the Feasibility Studies and Business Plans?
-Yep those help.
-A lot.
+We understand the language of public funding, and the necessity to provide robust and transparent evidence to support these applications.

 Funding applications are hard work and involve extensive research.
-And coffee.
-Lots and lots of coffee.
 We know that the key is to build a proposal based upon well researched information about the project seeking the funding, and on the fund in question.
-Match up the two, and Bob’s your uncle!
-And Jerry Maguire will be most satisfied!

 “The development of N Vision Centre Northampton, on the site of the former Kingsley Park School in Northampton, was supported by £2.75M of European Regional Development Fund money.
 Greenborough worked very closely with the team at the University of Northampton in researching, developing, and submitting the successful funding application”